aneldev/dyna-ts-module-boilerplate/README.md

 ## Debug

+### Debug Jest Tests

+1. Write your jest tests under `/test` folder or everywhere else
+2. Call `yarn test-debug <name of the test file>`

 ### Debug on any web browser with Browser's debugger

-1. In `webpack-debug-browser.index.ts` write a small code to debug your module
+1. In `/debug/in-browser.ts` write a small code to debug your module
-2. Call `yarn debug-dev-browser` to start the builder and open a dev server (via webpack).
+2. Call `yarn debug-in-browser` to start the builder and open a dev server (via webpack).
 3. Open http://localhost:3300/ address in any browser.

+> After you finish, `yarn build` is required to clean up the `dist` folder.

 Use any web browser to test it.

 ### Debug on nodeJs with devTools

-1. Import in `webpack-debug-node.index.ts` write a small code to debug your module
+1. Import in `/debug/in-node.ts` write a small code to debug your module
-2. Call `yarn debug-dev-build` to start the builder.
+2. Call `yarn debug-watch` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.
-3. Call `yarn debug-dev-devtools-brk` to start and debug with the devTools debugger of your Chrome browser.
+3. Call `yarn debug-in-devtools` to start and debug with the devTools debugger of your Chrome browser.

-Alternatively, you can call `yarn debug-dev-devtools-brk` (with -brk at the end) to place a breakpoint on the app's startup to catch early points.
+Alternatively, you can call `yarn debug-in-devtools` (with -brk at the end) to place a breakpoint on the app's startup to catch early points.

 Open [chrome://inspect/#devices](chrome://inspect/#devices) to list the debuggable instances in your localhost.
 You should see your app there to debug it.

+> After you finish, `yarn build` is required to clean up the `dist` folder.

 ### Run code & restart on changes

-1. Import in `webpack-debug-node.index.ts` write a small code to debug your module
+1. Import in `/debug/in-node-ts` write a small code to debug your module
-2. Call `yarn debug-dev-build` to start the builder.
+2. Call `yarn debug-watch` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.
-3. Call `yarn debug-dev-run` and will run your debug application on node.js.
+3. Call `yarn debug-run` and will run your debug application on node.js.

-The built code, ready to run is under the `debug-ground/debug-dev-on-nodejs` path.
+The built code, ready to run is under the `debug/build/debug-dev-on-nodejs` path.

+> After you finish, `yarn build` is required to clean up the `dist` folder.

 # Analyse